raresnicolaide/admin-panel/README.md

 1. information about users
 1. list of pictures
 1. list of posts

-Syled with CSS and Material-UI.
+The app was styled using CSS and Material-UI.

 ## Demo